SupriyaUpadhyaya/SQLAssist-Text2Sql-Translator/README.md

-# SQLAssist: A RAG unified framework for Natural Language to SQL translation
+# 🤖SQLAssist: A RAG unified framework for Natural Language to SQL translation
 Natural Language SQL Translator with following features and capabilities:

 - Includes query-relevant context in instruction prompt